To submit an article online, and to check the status of your submission, you need to have an account with Journal of European Psychology Students

 Please read these guidelines in full prior to submitting an article to JEPS.
 Failure to comply with the submission requirements, which includes the formatting requirements, may result in delays of the editorial process, or your submission being rejected.
 We recommend using our Word template when preparing your submission.

 The Journal of European Psychology Students (JEPS) operates an online submission and peer review system that allows authors to submit articles online and track their progress via a web interface (Journal Management System).
 All papers must be submitted via the online system.
 To do so, log in to your account or register for one if you do not have one yet and follow the instructions.
+Once submitted, the author can track the submission and communicate with the editors via the online journal management system.

 If you are unsure about the submission process or how to comply with the submission guidelines, please consult our Manual for Authors.